 How to measure brand awareness in SEO?

-Measuring brand awareness is a challenge for brands.
-Data-obsessed professionals may be uncomfortable with the difficulty of measuring brand awareness, which is much more on a subjective than a measurable level.
+Measuring brand awareness is a challenge.
+Data-obsessed professionals may be uncomfortable with the difficulty of measuring brand awareness, which can be subjective.

 But there are some indicators that can help you understand whether the brand and its attributes are winning over people’s minds.

-Another challenge, when realizing the gain of brand awareness, is to identify how much SEO contributed to it.
+Another challenge, when analyzing the gain of brand awareness, is to identify how much SEO contributed to it.
 After all, brands possibly have other marketing strategies running around, which also contribute to branding.
-So, the ideal is to control, from the time you carry out optimizations, the impact that they will bring to brand awareness.
+So, the idea is to control, from the time you carry out optimizations, the impact that they will bring to brand awareness.

 To do this, you can apply these resources: